Wednesday's MAGA Crowd Included Corporate Executives, Lawyers, and Other Seemingly Mainstream People

 After live-streaming his participation in the mob takeover of the Capitol, Texas lawyer Paul MacNeal Davis lost his job at Goosehead Insurance.
 Davis served as associate general counsel for the insurance firm, which announced his departure from the company in a tweet on Thursday.
 Records reportedly indicate that Davis previously worked at the law firms Clark Hill and Andrews Kurth.

-A Real Estate Agent
+Real Estate Agents

 Chicago-based firm @properties cut ties with Libby Andrews after she was photographed among the throng of rioters outside the Capitol.
 The former agent wrote a social media post about “storming the Capitol,” and later told the Chicago Tribune the post was a joke written while sipping champagne in her hotel.